Migraine is a frustrating

 migraine burden.
 How much exercise produces this type of effect?

 duration.
 That’s appreciated by Fernandina Beach

 migraine sufferers!
 Of course, higher intensity exercise seems

 to allow more benefit.
 Pharmacological drugs like topiramate were

-reported to be better than exercise, but adding exercise to its use was suggested to provide
+reported to be better than exercise, but adding exercise to its use was implied as being beneficial.
+Migraine sufferers

 who also have neck pain or tension headache are reported to benefit from exercise.
 Low impact is worthwhile